MiketheChap/worldwidestew/content/blog/2025-07-03-on-independence-wealth-and-status.md

 >*We hold these truths to be self-evident, that **all men** are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.* -Preamble to the Declaration of Independence of the United States of America

 Whatever your status, take time to *own* these words for yourself.
-You don't have to believe in a creator.
-You just have to believe in yourself as equal with others. ￼
+You don't have to believe in a Creator to be endowed with these rights.
+You are born with them.
+So, on this Independence Day, claim your own worth.